 But Deutsch & Gerard described another driver of majority-following: informational social influence (sometimes also called instrumental conformity, cf. Burdett et al., 2016).
 In this case, the behaviour of the majority does not define a norm, but instead it reveals useful information about the environment.
 Take the example of durian, a tropical fruit with a distinctly unpleasant smell which is widely popular in South-east Asia.
 The naïve tourist might be willing to try it in spite of the stench, not for fear of social sanctions if he or she does not, but rather because he or she can infer from observing the majority behaviour that the fruit is actually palatable.
+As pointed out by Cialdini & Goldstein (2004) however, informational and normative conformity are actually interrelated – for instance, from these definitions it is unclear whether an individual using social information to navigate a social environment (e.g., to avoid punishment) is an example of normative of informational conformity.

 Economists summarized the mechanisms and limitations of informational channel in a famous decision problem.
 Suppose that, on a night out and looking for a good dinner, you stumble upon two adjacent restaurants.
 One is crowded, the other almost empty.
 Which restaurant will you choose?
 First, you should realize that the behaviour of others probably conveys information about quality.
 The safest choice is therefore to follow the ‘wisdom of the crowd’ and go for the crowded restaurant (i.e., conform).
 However, sometimes the crowd is wrong, as Banerjee (1992) and Bikhchandani, Hirshleifer & Welch (1992) pointed out.
 Indeed, in this problem, the first few customers are pivotal in determining group behaviour: if they choose the lower-quality restaurant, all subsequent customers will copy their mistake.
 Such informational cascades were later observed in laboratory experiments with human subjects (Anderson & Holt, 1997).
 What these studies emphasized is the fragility of mass behaviour when it is driven by conformity, in the sense that it is susceptible to shifts when accurate information is publicly released.
-In our example, it means that if customers had had access to the restaurants’ ratings on Yelp or Tripadvisor, then they could have ignored the mistake of the first few customers and chosen the best restaurant instead despite its emptiness.
+Back to the restaurant example, it means that if customers had had access to the restaurants’ ratings on Yelp or Tripadvisor, then they could have ignored the mistake of the first few customers and chosen the best restaurant instead despite it being empty.